- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 Solution 3: Repair Corrupt System Files

 Windows comes with various tools to help fix and repair corrupt system files.
 One such tool is the System File Checker (SFC).
-To run it, you need to open an elevated Сommand Prompt in Safe Mode and execute a simple command.
+To run it, open an elevated Сommand Prompt in Safe Mode and execute a simple command.

 Here are the detailed instructions: